 - a.
-Determine the guide's 2007-11 harvest in each guiding area, using guide declaration and compulsory inspection data. - b.
-Determine the number of years that the guiding area was active in the 2007-11 allocation period.
+Determine the guide's 2007-11 harvest in each guide outfitter territory, using guide declaration and compulsory inspection data. - b.
+Determine the number of years that the territory was active in the 2007-11 allocation period.
 If a territory was inactive for one or more years, the number of active years was reduced accordingly. - c.
 Calculate the corrected 2007-11 harvest for 5 years by dividing the number of years by the 2007-11 harvest, and multiplying by 5. - d.
-Determine the 2007 AAH in territories, which is the AAH within the territory from the last allocation period. - e.
-Calculate the change in allocation between 2007 and 2012.
-This is the 2012 AAH minus the 2007 AAH, divided by the 2007 AAH, to determine percent change. - f.
-Determine the component of harvest not attributable to a drop in AAH.
-If the AAH increased between 2007 and 2012, the 2007-11 harvest was used.
-If the AAH declined between 2007 and 2012, the 2007-11 harvest was decreased by this amount.
-For example, if the 2007-11 harvest was 10, and the AAH between 2007 and 2012 declined by 50%, the component of harvest not attributable to a drop in AAH would be 5 (50% of 10).
-This is the 2007-11 harvest that must be compared to the 2012-16 allocation to determine whether guides are "substantially impacted", in order to exclude changes attributable to a decline in AAH.
+Determine the 2007 AAH in territories, which is the AAH within the territory from the last allocation period.

-&lt;sup>3 The Director's letter actually uses the words "substantively impacted" not "substantially impacted".
+&lt;sup>2 The Director's letter actually uses the words "substantively impacted" not "substantially impacted".